-- The wording of this ground is extremely vague and will usually be subsumed under other more specific grounds, such as reputation, privacy or morality.
-It is included here because it features in at least three international instruments. - However, it is important to note that no one has the right not to be offended or disturbed by expression - that is recognized as going to far in protecting the rights of others.
+■ The wording of this ground is extremely vague and usually will be subsumed under other more specific grounds, such as reputation, privacy or morality.
+It is included here because it features in at least three international instruments.

 3.4 Protecting privacy